-Job Opportunities for Marking Clerks
+Are There Job Opportunities for Marking Clerks?

 The states with the most job growth for Marking Clerk are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Delaware, or West Virginia.
 These states have the worst job growth for this type of profession.

-How Much Does a Marking Clerk Make?
+Salary for a Marking Clerk

 Marking Clerks who work in Washington, Alaska, or District of Columbia, make the highest salaries.

 Below is a list of the median annual salaries for Marking Clerks in different U.S. states.